Chelsea Houska Reveals Parenting Tactic Cole DeBoer Does That She Doesn’t Agree With

 Knowing he had been caught, Cole replied, “hahahahaha,” and then, “sh*t.”

-Chelsea’s tweet showing the text between her and her husband had over 6,500 likes on Twitter.
+Chelsea’s tweet showing the texts between her and her husband had over 6,500 likes on Twitter.
 A lot of her followers chimed in on the post and explained they have experienced something similar.
 Another follower was happy to find out they weren’t the only parents who used bribery with their kids.
 Others loved Cole’s reaction to getting caught still bribing their son with treats after Chelsea told him not to.
 Although there were plenty of comments from her followers, Chelsea didn’t directly reply to any.

 While she has shared her life on Teen Mom 2 over the past decade, she has become one of the cast members that fans can relate to the most.
-The mom-of-three enjoys a quiet life in South Dakota with her family and her parenting concerns are relatable.
+The mom-of-three enjoys a quiet life in South Dakota with her family, and her parenting concerns are relatable to many.

-Prior to Halloween, Chelsea shared her own parenting concerns over Halloween costumes.
-It seems that she was having trouble finding an age appropriate Halloween costume for her oldest daughter, 10-year-old Aubree.
+Prior to Halloween, Chelsea shared her own parenting concerns over costumes.
+It seems that she was having trouble finding an age-appropriate Halloween costume for her oldest daughter, 10-year-old Aubree.

 “I feel like Halloween costumes go from cheesy little kid right into ‘sexy’ everything making it hard to find a good tween costume for Aubree,” Chelsea explained.

 She eventually revealed that her oldest daughter dressed as a mermaid for Halloween, sharing a photo of her kids on Instagram.

-From not bribing her kids with treats to choosing appropriate Halloween costumes, Chelsea Houska definitely seems to try and be a good parent.
+From not bribing her kids with treats to choosing appropriate Halloween costumes, Chelsea Houska definitely seems to work hard at being a good parent.